Cyphrme/WatchMod/README.md

 "RunCmdOnStart" will run all commands from "WatchCommand" on start.

+# Flag options
+- config     (default=config.json5) Location of config file.
+- daemon     (default=true) If set to false, it will run commands in config and exit, instead of running in daemon mode and listening for changes.

 # Notes
 - Expands environmental vars in flags and config file.
-- Config supports JSON5 for comments and trailing commas.
+- Config support JSON5 for comments and trailing commas.
+Alternatively, config may be JSON as JSON5 is a superset of JSON.
 - Uses [fsnotify][fsnotify] to watch for file changes.
 - Inspired by [qbit's boring project](https://github.com/qbit/boring).